-We have given you five rules to help your community prevent and defend against fair housing retaliation claims.
-Now let's look at how the rules might apply in the real world.
-Take the COACH's Quiz to see what you have learned.
+We’ve given you four rules for complying with fair housing law when dealing with immigrant groups.
+Now let’s look at how the rules might apply in the real world.
+Take the COACH’s Quiz to see what you’ve learned.

 Correct answer: a